These Days (Jackson Browne song)

 "These Days" is a song written by Jackson Browne and recorded by numerous artists.
 Browne wrote the song at age 16; its lyrics deal with loss and regret.
 It was first recorded by Nico in 1967 for her album Chelsea Girl, and Nico's arrangement was recorded by several other artists.
-Tom Rush recorded the tune with a string arrangement for his album Tom Rush in 1970.
+Tom Rush recorded the song with a string arrangement for his album Tom Rush in 1970.
 Gregg Allman recorded a new arrangement of the song for his 1973 LP Laid Back, and Browne released his own version, based on Allman's arrangement, on For Everyman, also in 1973.
 "These Days" has since been recorded by many other artists, and remains one of Browne's most enduring compositions.

-According to Randall Roberts at the Los Angeles Times, the song has "quietly become a classic" over the years.
-Pitchfork Media's 2006 ranking of "The 200 Greatest Songs of the 1960s" placed the Nico version of "These Days" at number 31.
+According to Randall Roberts at the Los Angeles Times, the song has "quietly become a classic" over the years, while The New York Times's Bob Mehr called it "a remarkably durable composition".
+Pitchfork Medias 2006 ranking of "The 200 Greatest Songs of the 1960s" placed the Nico version of "These Days" at number 31.